The Jewish Contribution to Art Dealing in London

 A roundtable discussion about the heritage of Jewish art and antiques dealerships in nineteenth and twentieth-century London.

-With Martin Levy, Chairman of H. Blairman and Sons Ltd, Cherith Summers, Director at Murphy & Partners and Alice Minter, Curator at the Rosalinde and Arthur Gilbert Collection at V&A, London.
+With Martin Levy, Chairman of H. Blairman and Sons Ltd, Cherith Summers, Director at Murphy & Partners and Alice Minter, Curator at the Rosalinde and Arthur Gilbert Collection at V&A, London and Diana Davis, Independent Researcher, UK.

 Introduced and moderated by Thomas Marks.